patrickmariano04/Emplpoyee-Directory/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+to run this you have to run theall of the php and the react npm run dev This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: